bananaml/serverless-template/README.md

 1. Edit `app.py` to load and run your model.
 2. Make sure to test with `test.py`!
-3. When ready to deploy, edit `download.py` (or the `Dockerfile` itself) with scripts download your custom model weights at build time, as well as `requirements.txt` with your pip packages.
+3. When ready to deploy:
+  - edit `download.py` (or the `Dockerfile` itself) with scripts download your custom model weights at build time
+  - edit `requirements.txt` with your pip packages.
+Don't delete the "sanic" line, as it's a banana dependency.

 ## Move to prod: